snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/web-vitals/index.md

 |   webVitalsSource   |     `string`     |                                              The URL endpoint the Web Vitals script should be loaded from.
 Defaults to the UNPKG CDN.                                              | `https://unpkg.com/web-vitals@3/dist/web-vitals.iife.js` |
 |       context       | `DynamicContext` | Context entities to add to the tracked event.
 Can be provided either as an array of self-describing JSONs or function that returns a context entity. (available from version 3.19) |                                                          |

+See the example for configuring [Plugins After Initialization](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/plugins/configuring-tracker-plugins/javascript/index.md#plugins-after-initialization) on how these options can be used.

 ### Using an already existing Web Vitals library source

 There could be cases where your page or one of the loaded JavaScript bundles already include the [web-vitals](https://github.com/GoogleChrome/web-vitals) library.
 In those cases, there is no need to load it an additional time from the plugin.
 If this is the case, you have to make sure that the library APIs are exposed in the `window` object properly as well.